jwzzhou/CPSC-312-Project-1-Minesweeper/README.md

 CPSC312 2017W1 Project 1.

 This is an implementation of minesweeper in prolog.
+See http://wiki.ubc.ca/Course:CPSC312-2017-Minesweeper

 # Instructions: